INSIDE: 10 Epic Reasons to Visit Sunshine City Tokyo Shopping Mall. Updated April 2019.

 More than 20,000 fish and animals, including dolphins, octopuses, eels, piranhas, sea horses, sea otters, seals, giant crabs, and other rare and weird species of fish are housed here.

-The aquarium features popular attractions such as the “Sunshine Aqua Ring” with its view of sea lions swimming overhead and the dreamlike “Jellyfish Tunnel.”
+The Sunshine aquarium in Ikebukuro features popular attractions such as the “Sunshine Aqua Ring” with its view of sea lions swimming overhead and the dreamlike “Jellyfish Tunnel.”
 You can also enjoy performances by sea lions and underwater divers, as well as sea otter and penguin feeding shows on Sundays and holidays.

-Entry from 10am to 8pm during summer and spring, 10am to 6pm during autumn and winter months.
+The aquarium in Sunshine City has entry from 10am to 8pm during summer and spring, and 10am to 6pm during autumn and winter months.

-Namco Namja Town is an indoor theme park located on the 2nd floor of the World Import Mart Building.
-You wander through recreations of old Japanese towns, and themed areas with parlour games and a couple of cute kids rides.
+Namco Namja Town Tokyo is an indoor theme park located on the 2nd floor of the World Import Mart Building in the Sunshine City Mall Ikebukuro.
+Wander through recreations of old Japanese towns, and themed areas with parlour games and a couple of cute kids rides at Namja Town Japan.

-The Pokemon center in Ikebukuro is one of the only shops dedicated to Pokemon characters in Tokyo.
+The Pokemon Center Sunshine City is one of the only shops dedicated to Pokemon characters in Tokyo.
 Located on 2nd floor near the entrance to Namco Namja Town, this shop is dedicated to the phenomena that is Pokemon.

 The Sunshine Starlight Dome Planetarium